lzrdig/FineOffsetWS/TP1080DLL/ReadMe.txt

     DYNAMIC LINK LIBRARY : TP1080DLL Project Overview
 ========================================================================

+A library of functions that constitute the interface from lower level USB functionality to the higher level Read, Write and Control functions.
+At some extent it could be considered as an API for communication with FineOffset weather station via USB communication.

 AppWizard has created this TP1080DLL DLL for you.

 This file contains a summary of what you will find in each of the files that